 Lisa is also a member of the advisory board of the Centre for Business Law and Practice at the University of Leeds.

-In addition to the above recent highlights, the following are further illustrations of Lisa’s experience:
+In addition to the above recent highlights, the following are further illustrations of Lisa’s depth of experience in her specialist fields of practice:

 Lisa has a very strong practice in shareholder disputes, built from extensive experience and repeat instructions in this area.

-- Currently acting for director/shareholder, alleged to have diverted contract for supply of materials for construction of flood defences in North Yorkshire, in defending derivative action and related claims to land owned by the director/shareholder.
-The trial is listed for 8 days in 2019 (High Court, Leeds).
+- Acted for director/shareholder, alleged to have diverted contract for supply of materials for construction of flood defences in North Yorkshire, in defending derivative action and related claims to land owned by the director/shareholder in 8-day trial in 2019 (High Court, Leeds).

 - Successfully advised and acted for shareholders in valuable crowd-funded property development company in Cheshire in realising their investment by just and equitable petition (2018).